pacman82/odbc-api/Readme.md

 * [x] Pass parameters to queries
 * [ ] Support for async
 * [x] Support for Multithreading
-* [ ] Support for inserting arbitrary large binary / text data in stream
+* [x] Support for inserting large binary / text data in stream
 * [x] Support for fetching arbitrary large text / binary data in stream
 * [x] Support for connection pooling